Debarka-Kundu/HtmlOS/README.md

 HtmlOS is Web-based operating system made using HTML, CSS, Javascript and PHP.

-Opening the OS in Computer expirence is good.
+Starting the OS in Computer and Tablet expirence is good but not on phone.

 Current version is v0.7.1 Beta Pre-M1